 All in all, this was a successful holiday.
 I want to make travel a bigger part of my life but there needs to be something that gives structure to my day and surfing does that.
 The added bonus is you can travel alone and it’s still sociable as you’re part of a group.
 When I quit my fulltime job, I’ll need to change a few travel habits though; cook at home more, go to places where food and accommodation are cheaper, drink less alcohol.
 This in part would accommodate trips being longer.
 Next trip is Peniche in the spring/summertime.

-I enjoyed Famara so much that I came back 2 months later.
+I enjoyed learning to surf in Famara so much that I came back 2 months later.
 This time I stayed in a wonderful small villa right by the beach.
 The last Airbnb I stayed in had no outside space and very little natural light.
 The improved accommodation on my subsequent trip made such a positive difference.
 You cannot beat having a coffee in the early morning sunshine while hearing the sound of the ocean.
 I took a few new photos which you can see below 🙂